OneForFreedom/BirthBoard/JOURNAL.md

 Time spent: 3h

 Entry 4: I completed the case, It looks pretty awesome.
 Nothing like I made before.
 I feel kinda sad that I probably won't ever be able to make something like that.
 But then again.
 Making things like the helps me to become a better cadder and pcb maker!
 Here are some images of the case.
-I really hope you enjoyed it!

 ![](Images/3DD.png)
 ![](Images/3DF.png)